-Buying your first BTO can appear very daunting and be seen as a really troublesome process for many.
-This is mainly due to the crazy number technical terms one gets thrown at, everytime he visits the HDB website or articles online.
+Buying your first Build-To-Order (BTO) flat can appear very daunting and be seen as a really troublesome process for many.
+This is mainly due to the crazy number technical terms one gets thrown at, every time we visit the HDB website or articles online.
 This ultimately leads to an endless cycle of more research and hours spent.

 Purchasing your house should be a very easy process.
 Here are the steps required to applying for your first BTO.

 1. Check Your Eligibility

 Complete this survey to check your eligibility.

 A quick mental checklist before the survey will be that:

 - At least one of the applicants is a Singaporean